- Lordstown slumps after CEO, CFO resign

 - Tech-heavy Nasdaq outperforms S&P 500, Dow

-June 14 (Reuters) - The S&P 500 and Nasdaq unofficially finished at record highs on Monday as most traders focused on this week's Federal Reserve meeting and not on adding to existing positions.
+June 14 (Reuters) - The S&P 500 and Nasdaq eked out record high finishes on Monday, despite most traders being focused on this week’s Federal Reserve meeting and not on adding to existing positions.

 Investors are seeking new cues from the central bank on its inflation outlook, after recent data indicated the U.S. economy is regaining momentum but not overheating.
 This has eased investor worries about inflation.

-High-growth tech-related stocks, which were at the heart of a sell-off driven by fears of rising rates, have regained their footing this month at the expense of economy-linked industrials (.SPLRCI), financials (.SPSY) and materials (.SPLRCM) stocks.
+High-growth tech-related stocks, which were at the heart of a sell-off driven by fears of rising rates, have regained their footing this month at the expense of economy-linked industrials, financials and materials stocks.

-Lordstown Motors Corp (RIDE.O) tumbled after it said Chief Executive Steve Burns and Chief Financial Officer Julio Rodriguez have resigned, days after the electric-truck maker warned that it may not have enough cash to stay in business over the next year. read more
+Lordstown Motors Corp tumbled 18.8% after it said Chief Executive Steve Burns and Chief Financial Officer Julio Rodriguez have resigned, days after the electric-truck maker warned that it may not have enough cash to stay in business over the next year.

 The news weighed on special purpose acquisition companies that are trying to merge with electric-vehicle manufacturers, as Lordstown Motors did.
-Churchill Capital Corp IV (CCIV.N), which is combining with Lucid Motors, and ArcLight Clean Transition Corp (ACTC.O), which announced a tie-up with electric bus maker Proterra, were among those lower.
+Churchill Capital Corp IV, which is combining with Lucid Motors, and ArcLight Clean Transition Corp, which announced a tie-up with electric bus maker Proterra, fell 4.1% and 4.8% respectively.

-Tesla gained as CEO Elon Musk tweeted that the electric-car maker may resume bitcoin transactions.
-Bitcoin vaulted back above $40,000 on Musk's comments. read more
+Tesla gained 1.3% as CEO Elon Musk tweeted that the electric-car maker may resume bitcoin transactions.
+Bitcoin vaulted back above $40,000 on Musk’s comments.

 Our Standards: The Thomson Reuters Trust Principles.